Dosage Form: tablet, film coated

 Blockade of the AT1 receptor removes the negative feedback of angiotensin II on renin secretion, but the resulting increased plasma renin activity and circulating angiotensin II do not overcome the effects of Irbesartan on blood pressure.

 Irbesartan does not inhibit ACE or renin or affect other hormone receptors or ion channels known to be involved in the cardiovascular regulation of blood pressure and sodium homeostasis.
-Because Irbesartan does not inhibit ACE, it does not affect the response to bradykinin; whether this has clinical relevance is not known.

 In healthy subjects, single oral Irbesartan doses of up to 300 mg produced dose-dependent inhibition of the pressor effect of angiotensin II infusions.
 Inhibition was complete (100%) 4 hours following oral doses of 150 mg or 300 mg and partial inhibition was sustained for 24 hours (60% and 40% at 300 mg and 150 mg, respectively).